Overview

 MATH 6710 - Probability Theory I

 Prerequisite: knowledge of Lebesgue integration theory, at least on the real line.
-Students can learn this material by taking MATH 4130-4140 or MATH 6210.
+Students can learn this material by taking MATH 4130-MATH 4140 or MATH 6210.

 Measure theory, independence, distribution of sums of iid random variables, laws of large numbers, and central limit theorem.
 Other topics as time permits.